syncfusion-content/ej2-data-manager-docs/ej2-javascript/data/ts/getting-started.md

 DataManager component can be used with Syncfusion components which supports data binding.

+In the following samples, the grid component is bound.
+To render the grid with the necessary configurations, please refer to the [Grid Getting Started](https://ej2.syncfusion.com/documentation/grid/getting-started) documentation.

 ### Local data binding

 A DataSource can be created in-line with other Syncfusion component configuration settings.